electrikmilk/cherrilang.org/language/types.md

 An array is a variable that has been or will be added to in order to create a variable with multiple iterable values.

-The contents of an array value, must be a valid JSON string.
+The contents of an array value must be valid JSON syntax.

 ```ruby
 /* Empty arrays */